 Written By David Cusick

 Rooftop solar is one of the most easily accessible forms of renewable energy for South El Monte homeowners.
-Adopting solar energy can help you save money and lower your carbon footprint, but you want to make sure you find a reputable installer.
+Solar power can reduce your energy costs and shrink your carbon footprint.
+However, it's important to hire a reputable solar installer.
 Luckily, we’ve conducted comprehensive research local solar providers and created a guide to the best solar companies in South El Monte.
-These reliable providers are smart choices homeowners can depend on.
+These reputable providers are smart choices homeowners can depend on.

 Reliable customer support